Mary McNeill (doctor): Medical service

-For her service in the Balkans, McNeill was awarded the French medal Médaille des Epidémies (en vermeil) and the Serbian Order of St Sava.
-Elsie Inglis founder of the Scottish Women's Hospitals also received this medal.
+For her service in the Balkans, McNeill was awarded the French medal Médaille des Épidémies (en vermeil) and the Serbian Order of St Sava.
+Elsie Inglis, founder of the Scottish Women's Hospitals, also received this medal.
 McNeill was also awarded the British War and Victory Medals.

 McNeill continued working in medicine abroad after the end of the First World War; firstly, in the Scottish Mission Hospital in Tiberias in what was then Palestine, then in India and finally Uganda, where she was the first doctor at the hospital outpost in Kamuli, Busogaland, established by the Little Sisters of St. Francis in 1914.
 During this period, she also travelled in Europe with her sister Margaret, and the pair had a private audience with Pope Pius XI in 1925, and shortly after converted to Catholicism.

 On 10 June 1928, McNeill died of typhoid at a remote mission station in Uganda.

 Further Information

 MacNeill featured in the award-winning animation produced about the Orcadian Suffragists – A Gude Cause Maks A Strong Erm.